microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 The importance of Personally Identifiable Information (PII) Detection in Generative AI applications is paramount, especially when handling one's own data.
 As these applications have the potential to process and generate vast amounts of text, the inadvertent inclusion of sensitive information can lead to significant privacy breaches.
 PII Detection systems ensure that any data that could potentially identify an individual is recognized and redacted before being shared or utilized, thereby upholding privacy standards and complying with data protection regulations.
 This is crucial in maintaining user trust and the integrity of AI-driven platforms.

+Learn more about PII in the [documentation](https://learn.microsoft.com/en-us/azure/ai-services/language-service/personally-identifiable-information/overview) and [how to consume the service](https://learn.microsoft.com/en-us/azure/ai-services/language-service/personally-identifiable-information/how-to-call).

 #### Student Task 5.3: PII Detection, Redaction, and Extraction

 1. In the [AI Studio](https://ai.azure.com/), navigate to your Hub and "AI Services" in the navigation pane.
 From here, you should find the option to try out "Language + Translator" capabilities.